 20.5 Mutually Agreed Resignation (MAR) is a scheme under which an individual employee, in agreement with their employer, chooses to leave employment in return for a severance payment.
-MAR is not a redundancy or a voluntary redundancy, which would currently be covered by Section 16.
-Severance payments should not be made where the circumstances entitle an employee to a contractual redundancy the fact that his employer has ceased, or intends to cease, to carry on the business for the purposes of which the employee was employed by him, or has ceased, or intends to cease, to carry on that business in the place where the employee was employed or
+MAR is not a redundancy1 or a voluntary redundancy, which would currently be covered by Section 16.
+Severance payments should not be made where the circumstances entitle an employee to a contractual redundancy

+- the fact that his employer has ceased, or intends to cease, to carry on the business for the purposes of which the employee was employed by him, or has ceased, or intends to cease, to carry on that business in the place where the employee was employed or - the fact that the requirements of that business for employees to carry out work of a particular kind, or for employees to carry out work of a particular kind in the place where he was so employed, have ceased or diminished or are expected to cease or diminish."

-&lt;sup>1 The definition of redundancy given by Section 139 of the Employment Rights Act 1996 states: "... an employee who is dismissed shall be taken to be dismissed by reason of redundancy if the dismissal is attributable wholly or mainly to:
+1 The definition of redundancy given by Section 139 of the Employment Rights Act 1996 states: "... an employee who is dismissed shall be taken to be dismissed by reason of redundancy if the dismissal is attributable wholly or mainly to: